UmangPatel3010/Face-Eye-Blink-Detection/README.md

 ## Acknowledgments
 - [Mediapipe](https://mediapipe.dev) for providing a robust framework for facial landmark detection.
 - [OpenCV](https://opencv.org) for video processing and visualization tools.

-## Contact
-If you have any questions or suggestions, please feel free to reach out via email at `your-email@example.com`.